AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 1. Use `CTRL + click` to open the .NET Aspire dashboard.
 Once the dashboard loads, click the link to open our chat application.

 1. In the web application, create a new chat session and ask the AI assistant this question, `What are the most expensive bikes?`.
 The AI assistant now responds with a completion created by the model saying that `Cyclone Xtreme 900 Road Racer` is the most expensive bike, with some additional information.
-Next, ask the next follow up question as `What about the least expensive ones?`.
+Next, ask the next follow up question as `What are the least expensive?`.
 You should see the response as `SummitRider Xtreme 29er`.
 Next ask one more question, `What's a good mid range?`.
 You should see a moderately priced bike with some additional information.

 1. Next we'll validate the Semantic cache is working.
 You will know the cache worked if you see a much faster response time with zero tokens consumed.
 Cached responses will also have a `Cache Hit: True` tag appended in the top right corner.